gitlabhq/gitlabhq/doc/raketasks/maintenance.md

 ### Setup production application

 Runs the following rake tasks:

 * db:setup (Create the database, load the schema, and initialize with the seed data)
 * db:seed_fu (Loads seed data for the current environment.)
 * gitlab:app:enable_automerge (see "Features")

+##### Warning: if you have already run this command, this will drop your database!

 ```
 bundle exec rake gitlab:app:setup RAILS_ENV=production